Project

 Methods

 Monte Carlo simulations are an essential ingredient of the physics analyses of AMS data.
 The interactions of cosmic-ray particles entering AMS with the detector components are modelled together with the detector responses that convert energy depositions in the sensitive material to digitized output that has the same format as the event records stored by AMS for actual cosmic rays.
 The simulations are used to study reconstruction algorithms, extract effective acceptances for measurements of cosmic-ray fluxes, and determine the background levels due to misidentification or misreconstruction of particles.
-As shown in Fig. 1, the typical level of the German contribution to AMS computing is 20 %.
+The contributions of the main AMS computing centers to the production of helium simulations used to study the charge confusion background in the search for antihelium are shown in Fig. 1.
+Thanks to the support of NHR4CES/CLAIX and Jülich

 Results